Phillip Chapman, MSA Chair

 I and my fellow trustees are indebted to Shane and the members of the Te Ropu Tautoko for creating and energising Kia Mārire – an opportunity to enable and support the national organisation and our MMO’s to become more effective with Māori in providing services for Māori survivors across Aotearoa.

-There was also a special celebratory welcome for our newly appointed Pouarahi Māori, Vince Underwood, who took up his position in August.
+There was also a special celebratory welcome for our newly appointed Pouarahi Māori, Paki Manukau, who took up his position in August.
 Vince, with the guidance and support of the Ropu Tautoko will be working with our MMO leadership to help facilitate the Kia Mārire initiatives.

 In September we published Te Reo versions of our Peer Support and Client Rights booklets.
 And in October Vince launched our national cultural awareness programme.
 Small steps on an ambitious journey to be more nationally effective with and for Māori.